The

 horn is shown as a horn, and in Revelation 13, the

-talking horn becomes the sea or leopard beast.
+talking horn becomes the sea or sea beast.
 So

 a horn in one vision becomes a whole beast in a later